codespirit7/weather-couscous/README.md

 - **WeatherServlet.java:** The servlet responsible for handling user requests.
 It communicates with the OpenWeather API, processes the response, and passes the data to the JSP page.

-- **WeatherJsp.jsp:** The JSP page that receives the weather information from the servlet and dynamically renders it on the client side.
+- **index.jsp:** The JSP page that receives the weather information from the servlet and dynamically renders it on the client side.

 - **WEB-INF/lib/:** Contains the GSON library JAR file.